Survivor activism

 We have a number of activist and creative groups, led by survivors, that raise public awareness and influence decision-makers about torture and its impact.

-Survivors Speak OUT
+Survivors Speak OUT (SSO)

-In the fight against torture we are the experts.
+In the fight against torture, we are the experts.
 Our stories and experiences have been appropriated by our torturers and the hostile environment in this country.
 Our expert voices influence others and call for evidence-based policies.

-Find out more about the Survivors Speak OUT network.
+Find out more about Survivors Speak OUT.

 Write to Life